-Being that I was lost and didn't know how to handle what was happening to my skin, I almost purchased a Curology subscription.
-However, I decided not to go through with it because I didn't want to subscribe to something that I wasn't sure was going to work let alone pay monthly.
-I prefer to just walk into a store and get what I need when I need it and call it a day which is something a subscription can't offer me.
-That's just my personal preference, no shade to Curology or any skin care subscription at all.
+Feeling lost and unsure about how to handle my skin issues, I almost signed up for a Curology subscription.
+However, I hesitated because I didn't want to commit to a monthly payment for something that might not work for me.
+I prefer the convenience of walking into a store and buying what I need when I need it—a flexibility that a subscription doesn’t offer.
+This is just my personal preference, no shade toward Curology or any skincare subscription service.

 So what did I do?